iamdcj/front-end-developer-interview-answers/README.md

-# Answers to key Front-End Development questions
+# Answers to common Front-End Interview questions

 ## What?
 My attempt at answering questions related to the common front-end disciplines; HTML, CSS, JavaScript, Performance, Network.